Astral-Sheep/NeovimConfig/README.md

 ## Made for:

-Platform: Window 10
+Windows 10

-## Path to install on windows:
+## Default path to install on windows:

 C:\Users\username\AppData\Local\nvim